bbc/genie-starter-pack/docs/development/stats.md

 | Previous/next pages |  |

 ## Level ID
-If required by the game component, level id will be automatically appended to needed stats if `context.transientData.levelId` is set on a screen.
+If required by the game component, level id will be automatically appended to needed stats if `context.transientData.level-select.choice.title` is set on a screen.